 The authors open with the astonishing news that United Stages’ life expectancy has declined for three years in a row for the first time since 1919.
 Young Americans are 55% more likely to die by age 19 than youth in other wealthy countries.
 Kristof and WuDunn cite alcoholism (88,000), drug overdoses (68,000) and suicides (more than 47,000) as accounting for at least 203,000 US deaths a year – that’s more people dead every two weeks than all Americans killed in Iraq and Afghanistan.

 The authors reveal their perspective when they characterize these alcohol and drug-related deaths and suicides as “deaths of despair.”
 And they make their theme explicit with their title.
-In their view, working-class Americans with a high school education live on “a tightrope.”
+In their view, working-class Americans with a high school education live, as the book’s title suggests, on a tightrope.
 One wrong step can devastate adults, their children and their grandchildren.

 The US Decline